d-rec/drec-origin/docs/platform-overview/platform-architecture.md

 ### Device Onboarding Expected Page

-User will be redirected to Project Details page on the successful submission of the site details form.
+User is redirected to Project Details page on the successful submission of the site details form.

-User will see tabular data of available sites against to the project upon the successful registering the site.
+User sees tabular data of available sites against to the project upon the successful registering the site.
 Filter field will appear on top of tabular data.

 Below tabular data, “Add Site” button also will be available to add new site in the same project.